-4See Section 28.03(7) of the Massachusetts Special Education Regulations.
+4See Section 28, (217) of the Messachusette Suecial Education Regulations

-SThe DSM-5 demotion of social (pragmatic) communication disorder includes persistent difficulties in the social uses of vertial and nonverbal communication.
-Because social communication deficits are one computeric of automi spectrum disorder (ASD).
-It is important to note that social (pragmatic) communication disorder causion de diagnosed in the presence of restricted repetitive behaviors, interests, and activities (the other component of ASD).
-See also: DSM-5 Implementation and Support website
+SThe DSM-S gennotion of spore (pregmotic) com infimited the assertial includes persistent difficulties in the social governed and nonvertial communication.
+Because social communication denots are concernent of augustic te that packet incaginately communication disorder named the diagnosed in the problem of testificad registrove tentions, interests, and activities the other represented with SED.
+See oper DSM-5 Implementation and Support website

-6See also " Technical Assistance Advisory SPED 2007-1"
+SSes step Technical Assistance Advisory SPED 2007-1